 Dominance and Submissiveness in Twins: The Pecking Order

-Despite looking particularly identical recently, the Twins could not be more different on the inside.
-As their personalities grow, the difference between them becomes more apparent; and it feels inevitable that only one emerges at the top of the twin pecking order.
-It’s natural as part of the animal kingdom, that there be dominance and submissiveness in twins, isn’t it?
-But unfortunately for Arthur, he’s at the bottom of the pecking order, often literally underneath dominant twin George’s bottom.
+Despite looking particularly identical recently, the Twins are becoming wildly different in personality.
+As they grow, the difference between them becomes more apparent; and it feels inevitable that one emerges at the top of the pecking order.
+It seems only natural, as part of the animal kingdom, that there be one dominant twin and one submissive twin.
+But unfortunately for Arthur, he’s at the bottom of the pack, and often literally underneath his dominant twin George’s bottom.

 twin pecking order dominance and submissiveness in twins fb

 Arthur is a very busy chap, inquisitive and adventurous, and always getting himself into trouble.
-If you hear a crash in the background, 80% of the time it’s Arthur, hence the recent finger chopping incident.
+If you hear a crash in the background, 80% of the time it’s Arthur, hence the recent finger-tip-loss incident.
 George, on the other hand, is charming and cuddly, and generally gets into less trouble than his brother.
 That’s until you leave them alone.
-If left in their play space together I will hear screaming from Arthur and wonder what on Earth is going on.
-When I investigate I often find dominant twin George sitting on, lying on, and generally crushing his brother in any way he can.
+When I hear screaming in their playpen and investigate, I often find dominant twin George sitting on, lying on, and generally crushing his brother in any way he can.
 This is an improvement on the biting we used to have, at one point poor Arthur was covered in teeth marks.
 We’ve had kicking, shoving, and all round bullying… yet you would think butter wouldn’t melt if you saw him in the flesh.

 Despite all the brotherly love/abuse, Arthur never retaliates.
 I’ve never once seen him do the same back, and never see the same bite marks on George.
 It seems they have worked it out between them… George is the boss, and occasionally he needs to remind his minion of his superior status.
 So, is dominance and submissiveness in twins order anything to worry about?